 Similarly, within our framework the artist first finds one or more viewpoints of interest by directly manipulating the exploratory view.
-They next define 3D geometric features of interest.
+They next define, by sketching, 3D geometric features of interest.
 These are points, lines, boxes or curves that are placed on objects (or their bounding boxes) in the 3D scene.
 These 3D proxies correspond to the set of features artists use to simplify the geometry of the scene.
 Now we bring to bear some of the advantages of working in the digital realm.
 The 3D geometric proxies are automatically projected based on the artist's viewpoint of interest.
 The artist can then edit these features, leave them unchanged, or override them entirely by sketching them afresh.
-The artist can delete existing scene features to unconstrain the scene projection or add new ones.
+The artist can delete existing scene features to unconstrain the scene projection or add new ones by sketching in 3D.

-Unlike a traditional artist who has to fill the details of the overall scene projection after sketching the features, in our system the overall scene is always projected onto the canvas and interactively changes as the user changes the proxies.
-Figure 2 shows the elements of user interaction as part of the overall system architecture.
+Unlike a traditional artist who has to fill the details of the overall scene projection after sketching the features, in our system the overall scene is always projected onto the canvas and interactively changes to meet the constraints imposed by the features sketched by the artist.
+Figure 3 shows the elements of user interaction as part of the overall system architecture.

 A typical user interaction session is as follows.
 As the user manipulates the exploratory view it is projected simultaneously on the 2D canvas.
 The user can bookmark a view and label any view as a default view.
 3D features can be interactively added, removed, and edited in the exploratory view.
-Each proxy is matched with a default view; typically the geometry is sketched in the corresponding default view, but it doesn't have to be.
+Each sketched feature is matched with a default view; typically the geometry is sketched in the corresponding default view, but it doesn't have to be.
 This allows the user to introduce constraints on features that are not visible in the default view.

-As the user creates 3D features, their projections appear in the
+As the user creates 3D features, their projections appear in the 2D canvas.

-2D canvas.
 The user can then edit the projected features in the 2D canvas, and our system will interactively compute a new projection to match the requested changes, while maintaining, as appropriate, fidelity to the corresponding default view.

 At some point the user will introduce constraints that cannot be satisfied with a single linear camera.
 At this stage the can toggle between viewing the scene non-linearly with all constraints enabled, or continue to use linear projection with a user-selected subset of the constraints enabled (the system shows the disabled constraints in their manipulated, not projected, locations).
-Non-linear rendering is, in general, not real-time; the locally linear mode allows the user to fine-tune the linear projection in one area, while using the 2D proxies to indicate what is happening in the remainder of the scene.
+Non-linear rendering is, in general, not real-time; the locally linear mode allows the user to fine-tune the linear projection in one area, while using the sketched 2D proxies to indicate what is happening in the remainder of the scene.